Octopodo/kt-testing-suite-core/readme.md

 ## Writing Tests

-Your tests must be placed inside the `src/tests` folder.
-You can separate the tests into different files, but they must be imported in an `index.test.ts` file to be executed.
+You can place your tests werever you want.
+You can separate the tests into different files, but they must be imported in a main test file to be executed, I.E. `index.test.ts`.

 Here are some examples of how to write tests using the KT Testing Suite: